smaclell/smaclell.github.io/_drafts/knife-edge-or-incremental-changes.md

 with sufficient redundancy to perform the change incrementally.
 Another good application would be quickly switching the load of an application between versions.

+Thank Chris for helping me work through this and make it more concise.